 Enhanced Safety Features

-This model has a spindle guard and an oversized cut-off switch to keep you safe in an emergency.
+This model has a spindle guard to protect you during use and an oversized cut-off switch to ensure the drill can be turned off quickly during an emergency.

 What We Don't Like